descope/go-sdk/README.md

 ### Utils for your end to end (e2e) tests and integration tests

-To ease your e2e tests, we exposed dedicated management methods, that way, you don't need to use 3rd party messaging services in order to receive sign-in/up Emails, SMS or Voice call, and avoid the need of parsing the code and token from them.
+To ease your e2e tests, we exposed dedicated management methods, that way, you don't need to use 3rd party messaging services in order to receive sign-in/up Email, SMS, Voice call or WhatsApp, and avoid the need of parsing the code and token from them.

 ```go
 // User for test can be created, this user will be able to generate code/link without